external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Whisk the flour, sea salt, active dry yeast, dill weed, and red onion in a medium bowl.
 While stirring, gradually add the warm water until it is completely incorporated.

-When dough is ready, place a Dutch oven into oven and heat to 450° F. Allow to Dutch oven heat for 30 minutes.
+When the dough is ready, place a Dutch oven in the oven and heat to 450° F. Allow the Dutch oven to heat for 30 minutes.

-Transfer dough to well-floured surface and fold corners under to create a ball.
-Place ball on a large, square piece of parchment paper; dust dough with flour; cover; and allow dough to rest for 15 minutes.
+Transfer the dough to a well-floured surface and fold the corners under to create a ball.
+Place the ball on a large, square piece of parchment paper, dust with flour, cover, and allow the dough to rest for 15 minutes.

 Use a knife to score an “x” on top and lightly brush with water.
-Put dough in Dutch oven and bake 30 minutes.
-Remove lid after 15 minutes and finish baking for last 15 minutes.
+Put the dough in a Dutch oven and bake for 30 minutes.
+Remove the lid after 15 minutes and finish baking for the last 15 minutes.